How to Replace Your Pool Liner (And When To Do It)

 Read the Warranty

 Your new pool liner will come with a warranty.
-Read the details, so you know what is covered.
-Some might have 20 years of coverage, but not for anything useful.
+Read the details so you know what is covered.
+Some might have 20 years of coverage, but standard issues won’t be covered (making it essentially a useless warranty).
+Others will cover many different common problems and repairs.
 The cost of the warranty should be justifiable based on the value it offers.

 Consider Cost